 The Project

 When you picture a mathematician, who do you imagine?
 The identities we embody affect our access to and relationships with the discipline of mathematics.
-From a very young age, some individuals, especially girls, gender queers, and members of BIPOC communities, are told, either explicitly or implicitly, that they do not belong in the STEM domains, despite their capabilities.
+From a very young age, some individuals, especially girls, gender queers, and members of BIPOC communities, tend to be told, either explicitly or implicitly, that they do not belong in the STEM domains, despite their capabilities.
 In our project, we worked with transnational families who belong to communities that transcend national borders, and therefore can offer unique histories and cultures of mathematics and sciences.

 Our project employs collaboratively constructed digital illustrated stories as a tool to serve multiple interrelated purposes: 1) to illuminate the historically hidden knowledge of mathematics and sciences exhibited by immigrant and refugee mothers and girls, 2) to facilitate conversations about inclusive mathematics and science education with key stakeholders of education including young learners, and 3) to provoke pedagogical changes toward culturally responsive and inclusive mathematics and science education.